-The fair value of services received in return for share options are measured by referring to the fair value of ANZ share options granted.
+The fair value of services received in return for share options are measured by referring to the fair value of share options granted.
 The fair value of options granted in the current period, measured at the date of grant are calculated using one of the following models:

 - a.
 Monte-Carlo simulation model utilising the assumptions underlying Black-Scholes.
 In terms of factoring in early exercise, the model assumes that deferred share rights and performance rights are exercised as soon as they vest so that the option holder can benefit from the dividends.
 It assumes that the performance options are exercised when the share price reaches twice the exercise price; or - b.
 An adjusted form of the Binomial Option pricing model ("BOM").
-In terms of factoring in early exercise, the model assumes that the expected life of vanilla options is 5 years, performance rights is 4 years and that deferred share rights are exercised immediately to account for lack of marketability. - 1.
-Calculation of weighted average exercise prices are affected by performance rights, deferred share rights and ZPO plans which have nil exercise prices.
+In terms of factoring in early exercise, the model assumes that the expected life of vanilla options is 5 years, performance rights is 4 years and that deferred share rights are exercised immediately to account for lack of marketability.